 Since they received their independence in mid-2011, social unrest, armed conflicts, tribal disputes and other challenges continue to impact the daily lives of the South Sudanese.
 Only 34.5% of South Sudanese are literate (according to a 2018 Global Report on Literacy).
 With 70 major ethnic groups — each with its own language — only 1 out of 10 women and 3 out of 10 men are able to read in any language.
 The Shilluk people in particular (of whom about 45% are Christian) were badly affected by the conflict of the civil war.
 Illiteracy concerns mostly women above the age of 15.

-It is in this context that the Bible Society considers this literacy project a priority, to help Shilluk Christians read the Bible in their own language.
+It is in this context that the Bible Society considers this literacy project a priority.
 A focus on adult literacy is crucial for many areas of life: reading the Bible, learning basic rules of sanitation for their homes, selling or buying in a marketplace, and helping children with schooling at home.